feast-dev/feast-workshop/module_0/README.md

   on_demand_transforms: true
 ```

-A quick explanation of what's happening here:
+A quick explanation of what's happening in this `feature_store.yaml`:

 | Key             | What it does                                                                         | Example                                                                                               |
 | :-------------- | :----------------------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------- |